PDBe-KB/pdbe_covariations/README.md

 Required:
 ```
--i / --input : Path to the input file with FASTA sequence
+-i / --input : Path to the input file with FASTA sequence or file with MSA
 -d /--db     : Path to the database of clustered sequences
--t           :  No. of threads for calculation
 -o           : output directory
 ```

 Optional:

 ```
 --debug     :  Turn on debug information
 -m / --msa  : run MSA only
+-t          :  No. of threads for calculation
 -c / --cov  : Run covariations calculation from pre-existing MSA
 -a / --all  : Run full computation (default)
 ```

 The process is as follows:

-1. The process first takes as an input a sequence in FASTA format for the uniprot accession
+1. The process first reads an input file which contains a sequence in FASTA format for a uniprot accession.
+The input file can also be a pre-existing MSA:
+   - UNP_ACC.fasta  (the name of the file UNP_ACC should be the uniprot accession number)
+   - UNP_ACC.a3m ( pre-existing MSA file, the file should be named as the uniprot accession number UNP_acc)

-2. Next the process runs hhblits to perform multiple sequence analysis (MSA) and generates a file: name_file.a3m where name_file is the same as the FASTA file
+2. Next, if -c flag is not used,  the process runs hhblits to perform multiple sequence analysis (MSA) and generates a file:
+   - UNP_acc.a3m (where the name of the file UNP_acc is the uniprot accession number)
 3. Next step, the process runs hhfilter to filter out hits from MSA and generates a new file : filtered_file.a3m(unp_id, IDENTITY, COVERAGE)
 6. An output